Medusa's Labyrinth similar games & best alternatives

 Game with the same Sensation vibe

-4"Strong sensory stimulation through detailed visuals, lighting effects, sound design, and psychological horror elements."
+4"Strong sensory stimulation through sound design, lighting, and horror atmosphere."

 "Strong sensory stimulation through sound design, lighting, and horror ambiance."